nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 ### Table printer

-To support table view for subresources using kubectl get, table convertor support is added to the the scale and status subresoruces for built-in and CRD types.
+To support table view for subresources using kubectl get, table convertor support is added to the scale and status subresoruces for built-in and CRD types.

-For built-in types, `StatusStore` and `ScaleStore` are updated to implement the `TableConvertor` interface. `StatusStore` uses the same columns as the main resource object.
+For built-in types, `StatusStore` and `ScaleStore` are updated to implement the `TableConvertor` interface.
+`StatusStore` uses the same columns as the main resource object.

 The following column definitions for the `Scale` object are added to [printers.go] to support the scale subresource:
 - `Available Replicas` uses the json path `.status.replicas` of autoscalingv1.Scale object